 The Blog in Which Jen Crane “Wonder Womans” My Circus Shoulders

 WELL.
 After I decided to embark on my fancy Circus Intensive, I figured it would be good if I didn’t, you know, completely break myself the first week.
-Now, I’ve taken A LOT of injury prevention workshops (hell, I’ve even taught one), but I’m gonna be honest – none of them really addressed injury prevention in a way that seemed complete for me.
+Now, I’ve taken A LOT of injury prevention workshops (hell, I’ve even taught them), but I’m gonna be honest – none of them really addressed injury prevention in a way that seemed complete for me.
 For example, some dealt with shoulders, but shoulders aren’t the only places we’re likely to get injuries.
 Some focused solely on correct positioning.
 Mine focused a lot on preventing catastrophic injury (for example, students are more likely to get badly injured if they bring a friend to class, or when switching instructors).
 I needed an actual game plan for not blowing out MY body.
 I needed something that addressed my goals, my weaknesses, and my schedule.

 Enter Cirque Physio’s resident miracle worker, Jen Crane.